udhayprakash/GoLangMaterial/01_Introduction/h-godoc.md

-you can install a tool called godoc 1 with this command:
+# GoDoc

+    Golang documentation tool

+## Installation

     go install golang.org/x/tools/cmd/godoc@latest
-Then:

-Change directory to your project
+## Usage

+    Go to the Project directory

+        cd /path/to/your/project

+    start godoc server

-Run godoc -http :8080.
-Leave it running.
+        godoc -http :8080

     Open a browser and go to http://localhost:8080

-From there, you can navigate the packages on your computer similarly to https://pkg.go.dev.
+    From there, project documentation can be navigates, similarly to https://pkg.go.dev

     More importantly, when you click on a function, method, or type name, It will take you to the line where that function, method, variable, type, whatever, is defined.